 FAR: FAR stands for Floor Area Ratio.
 FAR is typically calculated as the sum of the gross building floor areas divided by the overall lot size.
 Often FAR is limited in local Zoning Codes; thus, only allowing you to build a building of a certain, maximum size.
 You will be best served by referring to your local Code or asking your Architect if and how this applies to your project.

-.
+FBC: FBC is the acronym for the Florida Building Code.
 The FBC is a building regulation code, which affects all development in the state of Florida.
-It can be found at http://codes.iccsafe.org/Florida.html
+It can be found at http://codes.iccsafe.org/Florida.html.

 Feasibility Study: A Feasibility Study is a process or an architectural phase in which the overall project Scope is explored and established, so to prevent potential additional services, changes in scope, future value engineering, and other required changes.
 The Architect may meet with the AHJ‘s to verify that the Owner’s desires can be achieved within the applicable Building Code and Zoning regulations, and the Architect may present rough construction cost estimates to ensure that the project goals can be achieved within the Owner’s desired budget.
 This phase sets forth a defined road map and Scope for project completion.